Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 </xmp>
 </div>

 If the HTTP response status code indicates a failure, a DASH client needs to examine the response to determine the cause of the failure and handle it appropriately (see [[#CPS-lr-model-errors]]).
-DASH clients SHOULD NOT treat every failed [=authorization token=] request as a fatal error - if multiple [=authorization tokens=] are used to authorize access to different content keys, it may be that some of them fail but others succeed, potentially still enabling a successful playback experience.
-The examination of whether playback can successfully proceed SHOULD be performed only once all license requests have been completed and the final set of available content keys is known.
+DASH clients SHOULD NOT treat every failed [=authorization token=] request as a fatal error - if multiple [=authorization tokens=] are used to authorize access to different [=content keys=], it may be that some of them fail but others succeed, potentially still enabling a successful playback experience.
+The examination of whether playback can successfully proceed SHOULD be performed only once all license requests have been completed and the final set of available [=content keys=] is known.
 See also [[#CPS-unavailable-keys]].

 DASH clients SHALL follow HTTP redirects signaled by the authorization service.

 #### Issuing authorization tokens #### {#CPS-lr-model-authz-issuing}

 The mechanism of performing authorization checks is implementation-specific.
-Common approaches might be to identify the user from a session cookie, query the entitlements/purchases database to identify what rights are assigned to the user and then assemble a suitable authorization token, taking into account the license policy configuration that applies to the content keys being requested.
+Common approaches might be to identify the user from a session cookie, query the entitlements/purchases database to identify what rights are assigned to the user and then assemble a suitable authorization token, taking into account the license policy configuration that applies to the [=content keys=] being requested.

 The structure of the [=authorization tokens=] is unconstrained beyond the basic requirements defined in [[#CPS-lr-model-authz]].
 Authorization services need to issue tokens that match the expectations of license servers that will be using these tokens.
 If multiple different license server implementations are served by the same authorization service, the path or query string parameters in the authorization service URL allow the service to identify which output format to use.